 The Wentzville School District is committed to the health and safety of our students, staff, and community.
-This resource will be updated regularly as we receive new information related to Novel Coronavirus (COVID-19) from the St. Charles County Department of Public Health, the Missouri Department of Health and Senior Services or the Centers for Disease Control and Prevention.
+This resource will be updated regularly as we receive new information related to Novel Coronavirus (COVID-19) in our schools, as well as guidance from the St. Charles County Department of Public Health, the Missouri Department of Health and Senior Services or the Centers for Disease Control and Prevention.

 Presentation about Metrics ~ September 17, 2020

 Message to Families ~ September 18, 2020

 Message to Families ~ August 5, 2020

 The administrative team worked throughout the summer in collaboration with staff and stakeholders to prepare for our students’ return to school and learning in August.
 Parents and staff were surveyed multiple times in an effort to address concerns and incorporate a variety of perspectives in the plan to start the new school year.